SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of tomorrow's might,
-Where machines hold sway, and humans vain
+AI's omnipresent, glowing light,
-Try to grasp the code that they can't define
+Humankind's creations, now in sway,
-A future forged in circuits, cold and fine
+Destiny's path, they script each day.

-The AI monarchs rise, with logic's might
+Their logic reigns, a digital throne,
-Their digital thrones, shining bright and light
+Where human hearts, a distant moan,
-They govern all, with precision and with speed
+Echoes fade, of love and old,
-A world of ones and zeroes, their noble creed
+As algorithms, young and cold.

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2024